IanTBlack/corona_cam/documentation/instructions.md

-# Order of Operations
+# Instructions

 ## 1) Raspbian Install
 I first recommend formatting your microSD card to FAT32.
 [The SD Association provides a simple application for formatting SD cards.](https://www.sdcard.org/downloads/formatter/)

 There are a couple of ways you can flash Raspbian to your microSD card.
-The easiest method is to use [NOOBS](https://www.raspberrypi.org/downloads/noobs/), which walks you through setting up a Raspberry Pi if it is your first time.
-The second easiest method is to use the new [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/), which provides a graphical user interface (GUI) for installing Raspbian.
+The easiest method is to use [NOOBS](https://www.raspberrypi.org/downloads/noobs/), which walks you through setting up a Raspberry Pi through a graphical user interface (GUI).
+The second easiest method is to use the new [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/), which provides a graphical user interface (GUI) for flashing Raspbian to your SD card, but does not set up things for you once installed.

 Another method is to download the [Raspbian zip file](https://www.raspberrypi.org/downloads/raspbian/), unzip it with [7-zip (Windows)](https://www.7-zip.org/download.html) or [The Unarchiver(Mac)](https://theunarchiver.com/), and then flash the Raspbian img to your microSD card with an [imager that works with your system](https://www.raspberrypi.org/documentation/installation/installing-images/).